 - Tencent Video: $300 million

-You're reading an article on how to create an app and make money.
-Of course we're going to talk about factors that can make an app profitable.
+You’re reading an article on how to create an app and make money.
+Of course, we’re going to talk about factors that can make an app profitable.
 The most important, from my point of view, is the monetization strategy.
-And some basic calculations of how many users or transactions generate (in case you have in-app purchases, like in mobile games for example) you need to have to break even.
-And then for the scaling phase, so that you can also make a profit.
+And some basic calculations of how many users or transactions generate (in case you have in-app purchases, like in mobile games, for example) you need to have to break even.
+And then for the scaling phase so that you can also make a profit.

 Another point that makes an app profitable is the user experience.
 This needs to be simple and intuitive.
-Also, for mobile games, the graphics are pretty important and that is something that needs to be very high quality.
+Also, for mobile games, the graphics are pretty essential, and that is something that needs to be very high quality.

 And last but not least, the development team.
-Sometimes you will need to add features fast, or to change environments that will keep you up and support the user base growth.
-You need a motivated and professional team that is able to keep up with that and be able to understand the product and deliver fast.
+Sometimes you will need to add features fast or to change environments that will keep you up and support the user base growth.
+You need a motivated and professional team that is able to keep up with that and be able to understand the product, and deliver fast.